Zilliqa/dev-portal-old/docs/miners/mining-getting-started.md

 However, at the present level of mining difficulty in the Mainnet, the first two ways are no longer possible.

 :::note
-Mining difficulty at mainnet is high.
-Hence, it will not be feasible to mine using CPU or a single GPU. i.e Option 1 and 2
+Mining difficulty on the Mainnet is high.
+Hence, it will not be feasible to mine using CPU or a single GPU (i.e, options 1 and 2 above).

-To enter the shard network, it will requires >300 modern GPUs.
-As such, it will be advisable to participate in mining pool if you do not have sufficient amount of GPUs.
+To enter the shard network requires >300 modern GPUs.
+As such, it will be advisable to participate in a mining pool if you do not have a sufficient amount of GPUs.
 :::

 ### Proxy Mining